"*" indicates required fields

-Most age-related cataracts develop slowly, remaining small and symptom-free for years or decades.
+Most age-related cataracts develop slowly, remaining symptom-free for years or decades.
 Because your eyes are able to compensate for minor visual disturbances, even a medium-sized cataract may not necessarily cause a noticeable change in your vision.
 Only after years of growth, when the cataract affects a significant amount of your lens, will the first cataract symptoms become noticeable.

 However, in some rare cases or in people at high risk, cataracts may develop quickly (over several months).
 Therefore, regular eye checks are important for everyone – not just for people who wear glasses or experience symptoms.